tom-bjorkholm/wizard-ui-bridge/doc/wizard_ui_bridge_api.md

 only when it is about to be used, and asking for it without Textual installed raises ImportError instead of degrading silently.

 This factory chooses between text-mode bridges only.
-An application with a graphical user interface should provide and use its own graphical bridge instead.
+An application with a graphical user interface constructs a graphical bridge itself instead:
+WizardUiBridgeTk from the companion package wizard-tk-bridge for Tkinter, or a bridge of its own for another toolkit.

 <a id="wizard_ui_bridge.factory.textual_installed"></a>